Is ransomware considered a virus or malware?July 30, 2021 | By Comodo

 What is Ransomware?

 Ransomware is a type of malware that demands ransom after encrypting the victim’s computer and denying them access.
-Unlike other types of malware, ransomware’s target is not to steal or damage users’ data, but to hold them to a ransom.
+Unlike different varieties of malware, ransomware’s target isn’t to steal or harm users’ information, however, to carry them to a ransom.

 What is a Virus?

-Virus, as it relates to computers, is a malicious code that corrupts or destroys computer’s data.
+A virus, because it relates to computers, maybe malicious code that corrupts or destroys a computer’s information.
 Like ransomware, a virus is a type of malware that poses threats to computer users.

 So, is ransomware a virus or malware?
 From the above, you can see the question lacks cohesiveness.
 Ransomware is not a virus but malware.
 Both ransomware and viruses are types of malware that attack computer users.